wangfowen/NathansUniversity/README.md

-Homework, assignments, and general coolness from the PL101 course on Nathan's University on creating your own programming language.
-Check it out at: http://nathansuniversity.com/
+Homework, assignments, and general coolness from the PL101 course on <a href="http://nathansuniversity.com/">Nathan's University<a/> on creating your own programming language.